 The untouched wilderness of Wolf Lake in Yukon lies beyond the rolling mountains and river valleys.
 It’s one of the few water bodies in Canada that the lovely Arctic Grayling calls home.
 What’s more, if you’re into fishing, then Wolf Lake is a fisherman’s paradise.
 It’s the perfect place for any wildlife or fishing enthusiast in Canada.

 14. Boat On The Reindeer Lake

 The Reindeer Lake is located in the remote wilderness of Northern Saskatchewan.
 It is known as the spot to head to for some world-class fishing.
-You can fish successfully for enormous pike, lake trout, walleye and other trophy-sized fish.
-Reindeer Lake is more than six miles wide, and the scenery is simply spectacular, one of the main aspects of unspoilt Northern Canada.
+You can fish successfully for enormous pike, lake trout, walleye, and other trophy-sized fish.
+Reindeer Lake is more than six miles wide, and the scenery is simply spectacular, one of the main aspects of unspoiled Northern Canada.
 Be sure to visit Deep Bay in Reindeer Lake, which is more than 700 feet deep and 13km wide, and was created by a meteorite strike.
 Just on the side – it is said that a river monster lives in the depths of Deep Bay.

 15. Spot A Polar Bear At Churchill – Manitoba

 Want to spot a Polar Bear?
 Then head to Churchill, on the shores of Hudson Bay at Manitoba.
 Many people flock to this place for a chance to spot a polar bear or a beluga whale, both sightings being more or less guaranteed.
 The best part?
 The northern lights, which are a spectacular sight.
 Another popular pastime here is bird watching.